GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \page tutorial_Matrices  Matrices tutorial

-## Introduction

-TNL offers several types of matrices like dense (\ref TNL::Matrices::DenseMatrix), sparse (\ref TNL::Matrices::SparseMatrix), tridiagonal (\ref TNL::Matrices::TridiagonalMatrix), multidiagonal (\ref TNL::Matrices::MultidiagonalMatrix) and lambda matrices (\ref TNL::Matrices::LambdaMatrix).
-The sparse matrices can be marked as symmetric to lower the memory requirements.
-The interfaces of given matrix types are designed to be as unified as possible to ensure that the user can easily switch between different matrix types while making no or only a little changes in the source code.
-All matrix types allows traversing all matrix elements and manipulate them using a lambda functions as well as performing flexible reduction in matrix rows.
-The following text describes particular matrix types and their unified interface in details.

 ## Table of Contents
 1. [Overview of matrix types](#overview_of_matrix_types)
 2. [Indexing of nonzero matrix elements in sparse matrices](#indexing_of_nonzero_matrix_elements_in_sparse_matrices)